 At the beginning of the Fall and Spring semester, you will receive a series of email invitations to sign up for IP Forum.
-It will be a first-come, first-serve basis (up to 250 spots) so please be sure to act early to ensure your spot.
+It will be a first-come, first-serve basis so please be sure to act early to ensure your spot.
 The deadline to sign up is early in each semester due to the logistical complexity to assign nearly 1000 students to small group discussion sessions.
 It also helps to clear or adjust your schedule in advance so you can secure the time.

 There are two main reasons.
 One is the logistics of assigning nearly 1000 students into small discussion groups represented by students from as many disciplines as possible.
 Another reason is that we want to give students plenty of time to review and complete pre-forum requirements leading up to the IP Forum Day.

 You still can graduate on time without completing the IP Forum participation expectation at this time.
-However, you will not be able to earn Digital Badge 1: Interprofessional Collaborative Practice - Foundations.
+However, you will not be able to earn Digital Badge 1: Interprofessional Collaborative Practice – Foundations.
 Having this digital badge in your resume indicates your proficiency to practice in settings that require interprofessional collaboration, which is almost all social work settings.